YashC829/ml_project_calories/README.md

 Created by Yash Chadda.

 Documentation:
 When a user runs the main program (python main.py in the terminal), a window pops up where they can enter their information in text boxes.
-After they click the submit button, the XGB boost model will predict the calories burnt and display the result in the terminal.
+After they click the submit button, the XGB boost model will predict the calories burnt and display the result.

 Sources:
 1. https://www.geeksforgeeks.org/machine-learning/calories-burnt-prediction-using-machine-learning/